jacksonherron/Fieldr/README.md

 # Fieldr
-Fieldr is a web application that helps you find friends for sports games.
+Fieldr is a web application that helps you find friends to play sports with.
 You can post about events you are hosting, or find people in your area looking to get a game together.

 ## Heroku Deployment